0foo/study_notes/rhcsa-summary/topics/access_permissions.md

 ### Know
 * basic file permissions
-* what the permissions mean on files vs dires
+* what the permissions mean on files vs dir's
 * specialy perm's: guid, suid, sticky bit
 * umask: file and dir defaults, how to make permanant for both a user and all accounts
 * add someone to sudo, add a GROUP to sudo
 * facl: view, set, modify, remove, mask
+* Configure superuser access
+* Create and configure set-GID directories for collaboration(EXAM OBJECTIVE)
+* Diagnose and correct file permission problems

 ### Essentials/Tips
 * New files never get execute permission.